TrueMonarchTheWise/TrueMonarchTheWise/README.md

 - Hey there, @TrueMonarchTheWise here.
-I'm not sure why you'd be here but you are.
-Neat.
-I have a general knowledge of Python and C/C++.
-Yippee!
+I have been taking classes in Python and C/C++.

 <!---
 TrueMonarchTheWise/TrueMonarchTheWise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.